GuideNepalBudgetingBikram SambatFiscal YearTax

 What you actually need to know

 Switch the clock.
-Run your year from Shrawan to Asar, plan around the four quarters, and let AD be a secondary reference for the parts of your life that genuinely belong to the global calendar — international income, foreign goals, flights.
+Run your year from Shrawan to Asar, plan around the four quarters, and let AD stay a secondary reference for the parts of your life that genuinely belong to the global calendar: international income, foreign goals, flights.

-Once you do, two things happen at once.
-The Dashain spike stops feeling like an ambush, and the tax year stops feeling like a surprise.
+Two things change at once when you do.
+The Dashain spike stops feeling like an ambush.
+The tax year stops feeling like a surprise.
 The money still flows the way it always did.
-You're just finally measuring it on the same axis the country actually uses.
+You're finally measuring it on the same axis the country actually uses.